 Spreading manure at the farm

-The manure that you spread is really chopped up, and doesn’t take long to integrate with the soil.
+The manure you spread is chopped up by some spreading machines, and doesn’t take long to integrate with the soil.

 Most of us are vaguely aware that intestinal parasites are transmitted from horse to horse via manure.